hiwa-house/teletraan/docs/travel/hawaii.md

 * Yokohama Bay (dolphins)

 ## Notes
+Arrive at SEA for bag drop/security no later than 1:45 before flight.
 Arrive at HNL for bag drop/security no later than 1:30 before flight.

 ## Menu